crnsh/onnx2mlgo/README.md

-# CLI Transpiler from ONNX to MLGO
+# CLI Transpilation from ONNX to MLGO

 Compiles ONNX to MLGO.
 MLGO is tensor library for machine learning in pure Golang that can run on MIPS.